ShoeSensor/manifest/README.md

 ` repo sync -j8`

-Now checkout all repositories in the master branch
+Now checkout all repositories in the sdk11 branch

-`repo forall -c 'git checkout master' `
+`repo forall -c 'git checkout sdk11' `

 **Initialize the environment**